lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 RSP Usage: Risks and Responsibilities
 =====================================

-All RSP users are responsible for being aware of the risks inherent in using software in active development, and must familiarize themselves with these risks prior to using the RSP.
+**All RSP users are responsible for being aware of the risks inherent in using software in active development, and must familiarize themselves with these risks prior to using the RSP.**

-Get to know the :ref:`Data-Access-Analysis-Tools-RSP-Warnings`.

-| For example:
-| - protective safegaurds are not yet present
-| - some directories have shared-write access
-| - performance and compute capacity are limited
-| - some functionality is not yet available
-| - documentation may be incomplete

 .. toctree::
     :maxdepth: 2